 Lancashire is at the heart of England’s North West, bordering Manchester, Liverpool and the Lake District, making it a great base to live and work.

 This brochure gives you a taste of what we have to offer in Lancashire

 Lancashire is a brilliant collective of brands, brains, products, people, places, services, heritage, land and opportunity.
 We are a county of contrasting landscapes, with wide open spaces, diverse heritage and fantastic food and drink, covering About 3,075 km2 of England’s North West.

 Lancashire offers an excellent quality of life for our businesses and residents.
-The county is 80% rural, with 137 miles of coastline, two Areas of Outstanding Natural Beauty and Sites of Special Scientific Interest.
+The county is 80% rural, with 137 miles of coastline, two National Landscapes and Sites of Special Scientific Interest.
 We attract over 69m visitors a year to our cultural venues and festivals, to our gastro pubs and Michelin starred restaurants, and to the UK’s favourite seaside resort, Blackpool.

 Getting to Lancashire